RWTH-i5-IDSG/webservice-to-jsonrpc/README.md

 The adapter
 -------

 The adapter converts incoming JSON-RPC requests to SOAP requests and invokes the Web service.
 The SOAP responses from the Web service will be converted to JSON-RPC responses by the adapter and sent back to the client.
-The adapter generates JSON-RPC responses with the error object if an error occurs.
-It maps SOAP Faults to JSON-RPC responses with error objects.
+The adapter generates JSON-RPC responses with the `error` object if an error occurs.
+It maps SOAP Faults to JSON-RPC responses with `error` objects.

 Furthermore, the adapter provides a workorund for SOAP Headers since many enterprise Web services often require a Header element in SOAP messages for authentication but JSON-RPC does not specify a similar element.
 For this purpose, the adapter expects a designated key `“SOAP-HEADER”` under `params` of the JSON-RPC request.
 The content of a SOAP Header should be stored there.
 So, the clients should comply with this practice of the adapter and convey JSON-RPC requests of such structure.
+In case the Web service replies with a SOAP Header in the response, the adapter stores its contents under the `“SOAP-HEADER”` of the `result` in the JSON-RPC response.
 The remaining contents of params are the method parameters as usual.

 The adapter in its current state functions with SOAP 1.1, WSDL 1.1 and JSON-RPC 2.0 protocol versions.
 An adapter is specific per WSDL and therefore per Web service.
 After deployment no additional run-time configuration is needed.